Menu

 Owned By: Town of Weymouth

-A small grassy park in North Weymouth, at the foot of the Fore River Bridge.
-Features a 0.25-mile paved walking trail and numerous benches, with views of King’s Cove, the Fore River, and the Fore River Bridge.
-Beach may be suitable for launching non-motorized boats.
+King’s Cove Park is a small grassy park in North Weymouth, at the foot of the Fore River Bridge.
+It features a 0.25-mile paved walking trail and numerous benches, with views of King’s Cove, the Fore River, and the Fore River Bridge.
+The beach may be suitable for launching non-motorized boats.
 Due to its proximity to Route 3A, there is significant roadway noise.
-Located next to the Weymouth Compressor Station.
+It is located next to the Weymouth Compressor Station.

 Features